jlewin6/jlewin6.github.io/README.md

 # CSE6242-Project
 Repo for our group to collaborate on the data and visual analytics final project

+CONCERN: THE ICD-10 CM list of conditions doesn't seem like it will be a good first level for our visual.
+(JM)

 ## Class Resources
 <a href="https://docs.google.com/document/d/e/2PACX-1vTL8p8euifAho6K6PSE_b63A1HTucl3GCyLJSvjGq7ySnncqTnFa8azPNoMpzG9Wx38p4jPzxaC3OZg/pub#h.z11rqsgxo2dh">Project Description</a> | <a href="https://poloclub.github.io/cse6242-2022fall-online/#schedule">Class Schedule</a>
 <br>